antoineleclair/OpenCode20111201/README.md

 This will install all the dependencies listed in the project in your virtualenv.
 That's about it for the code.

 ### Firefox
-I use Chrome most of the time, but you need Firefox for Selenium.
+I use Chrome most of the time, but you need Firefox for Selenium IDE.
+Update your version of Firefox to the latest.

-### Selenium
+### Selenium IDE

-Install Selunium plugin.
-TODO how-to
+With Firefox, go to http://seleniumhq.org/download/ and download the latest version of Selenium IDE.

 ### qunit
 We will make some JavaScript tests with [qunit](https://github.com/jquery/qunit).
-TODO how-to.
+Clone the repo somewhere on your computer with:

+    git clone git://github.com/jquery/qunit.git